AnyBlok/anyblok_wms_base/doc/improvements.rst

 * Unpacks are executed and contents verified.
-  Their outcomes are corrected according to reality, and backtraced to the Arrivals (and hence the Purchase Order) in cases of discrepancies, same as they would have been if the Arrival with (``id=1``) had been executed directly.
+  Their outcomes are corrected according to reality, and backtraced to the Arrivals (and hence the Purchase Order) in cases of discrepancies, same as they would have been if the Arrival with ``id=1`` had been executed directly.

-This proposal doesn't say anything about which commits or savepoints are issued to the database and their logical orderings: these can be considered implementation details at this point, all that matters at this functional level is that the outcomes of the final Unpacks with (``id=7,8,9``)
+This proposal doesn't say anything about which commits or savepoints are issued to the database and their logical orderings: these can be considered implementation details at this point, all that matters at this functional level is that the outcomes of the final Unpacks with ``id=8,9,10``

-* are not themselves visible in future stock levels besides the outcomes of the original Arrival (id=1) is superseded
+* are not themselves visible in future stock levels together with outcomes of the original Arrival (``id=1``)
 * don't get themselves reserved right away for other purposes.

-As already noted, this does not take into account the fact that we'd probably get a single delivery order, but that can be addressed separately by introducing a multi-unpack operation (details of that don't belong here).
+As already noted, this does not take into account the fact that we'd probably get a single delivery order for those three parcels, but that can be addressed separately by introducing a multi-unpack operation (details of that don't belong here).

 Back to the general discussion
 ------------------------------